Solidarity: The ties in society that bring people together as one.

 But how do we deal with people who believe in martyrdom and violence to accomplish their goals?
 How do we deal with people who reject critical thinking and reason?

 I believe that violence is only justified in self defense.
-However, pacifism is not the morally superior solution to groups like ISIS and Boko Haram who murder, rape and enslave their women.
+However, pacifism is not the morally superior solution to groups like ISIS and Boko Haram who murder, rape and enslave their populations.
 They are barbarians that stand against everything that the civilized world values.
 It is these values that are worth defending and we must not be afraid to fight against tyranny.
 Countries must come together and form a global coalition to fight against this common enemy.

 Finally, we must admit that Islamism and the spread of Sharia Law is an integral part of the problem- that many of their specific beliefs conflict with the values that the civilized world champions.
 However, we must be careful to separate the millions of nominal Muslims from the Islamists and Jihadists who wish to impose their ancient ideology over the rest of us.
 We must not be divided by xenophobia.
 The future of tolerance depends on it.